Interactive Tutorials: Learn Higher-Kinded-J by Building

 Getting Unstuck

-1. Read the Javadoc carefully: The comments contain hints and links to relevant documentation
+1. Read the Javadoc carefully — comments contain hints and links to relevant documentation

-2. Check the type signatures: What types does the method expect?
-What does it return?
+2. Check the type signatures — what type does the method expect? what does it return?

-3. Look at earlier exercises: You might have already used a similar pattern
+3. Look at earlier exercises — we may already have used a similar pattern

-Resist the temptation to copy-paste solutions!
-You'll learn far more from struggling for 5 minutes than from reading the answer immediately.
+Resist the temptation to copy-paste.
+We will learn far more from struggling for five minutes than from reading the answer immediately.
 The struggle is where the learning happens.

 Prerequisites